fnmdx111/woj-land/README.md

 #### 2015.4.7
 With a lot of efforts, DJE finally came into being.
 Check out the sub-README.md to learn more.
-Remember that, starting small really helps.
+Remember, that starting small really helps.

 Contact
 ----